-In addition to the regulatory capital requirement, under the Capital Buffers Act and FFFS 2014:12, the bank must have adequate CET1 capital to meet the combined buffer requirement, which in the bank's case comprises the sum of a capital conservation buffer and a countercyclical buffer of 2.5 percent, respectively, of the total risk exposure amount.
+In addition to the regulatory capital requirement, under the Capital Buffers Act and FFFS 2014:12, the bank must have adequate CET1 capital to meet the combined buffer requirement, which in the bank's case comprises the capital conservation buffer and the countercyclical buffer.
+Over the year, the bank's combined buffer requirement decreased from 5.0 percent to 2.5 percent of the total risk exposure amount.
+This was a result of Finansinspektionen lowering the countercyclical buffer requirement from 2.5 percent to zero percent.
+The reason Finansinspektionen lowered the countercyclical buffer requirement was to ensure a well-functioning credit supply during the economic downturn in the wake of the Covid-19 pandemic.
 However, the combined buffer requirement differs from other regulatory capital requirements, since not meeting it is allowed on a temporary basis.